zi-hui/tp/docs/UserGuide.md

 __Format:__ `addingredient /n <INGREDIENT_NAME> /c <CATEGORY> /q <QUANTITY> /p <PRICE> /e <EXPIRY>`

 * `INGREDIENT_NAME` is the name of your ingredient.
+  + `INGREDIENT NAME` can only consists of alphabet letters only.
 * `CATEGORY` is the CATEGORY of your ingredient.
 The different types of `CATEGORY` are listed below:
   + `Meat`